|Back to Main Print This Page Email to a Friend|

-Although rheumatoid arthritis only rarely involves the kidney, some of the drugs used to treat the disease can damage kidneys and the liver.
+Although RA only rarely involves the kidney, some of the drugs used to treat the disease can damage kidneys and the liver.

 Women with RA have an increased risk for premature delivery.
 They are also more likely than healthy women to develop high blood pressure during the last trimester of pregnancy.
 For many women with RA, the disease goes into remission during pregnancy but the condition recurs and symptoms can increase in severity after giving birth.

-Most typically, the onset of symptoms takes place over the course of weeks or even months.
+Rheumatoid arthritis (RA) symptoms usually develop gradually over the course of weeks or even months.
 However, rapid onset with more severe symptoms may also occur.